codacy-badger/DFFC/doc/TestPlan.md

 </tbody>
 </table>

-\[List any dependencies identified during the development of this **Test Plan** that may affect its successful execution if those dependencies are not honored.
-Typically these dependencies relate to activities on the critical path that are prerequisites or post-requisites to one or more preceding (or subsequent) activities You should consider responsibilities you are relying on other teams or staff members external to the test effort completing, timing and dependencies of other planned tasks, the reliance on certain work products being produced.\]

 | **Dependency between** | **Potential Impact of Dependency** | **Owners** |
 | ---------------------- | ---------------------------------- | ---------- |